Saturday, November 2, 2024

 Smart Blood Oxygen And Heart Rate Monitor With Automatic Data Saving System

-Thanks to the various wearable health devices available in the market today, we can easily monitor our health status at home, without visiting the doctor.
+Arduino enthusiasts can take advantage of the various wearable health devices available in the market today to monitor health status conveniently at home, without needing to visit a doctor.
 How about making one yourself?

 So, let’s start the project.